DIYgod/RSSHub/website/docs/joinus/advanced/script-standard.md

 ### Registering a Route

-To register a route, the `router.js` file should export a method that provides a `@koa/router` object when initializing the route.
+To register a route, the `router.js` file should export a method that provides a  Hoho route handler.

 ### Maintainer List

 The `maintainer.js` file should export an object that provides maintainer information related to the route, including:

--   Key: Corresponding path in the `@koa/router` object
+-   Key: Corresponding route path
 -   Value: Array of string, including all maintainers' GitHub ID.

 To generate a list of maintainers, use the following command: `pnpm run build:maintainer`, which will create the list under `assets/build/`.

 :::danger

-The path in the `@koa/router` object should be the same as the `path` in the corresponding documentation before the namespace appended in front of it.
+The path should be the same as the `path` in the corresponding documentation before the namespace appended in front of it.

 :::